-- The Ombudsman will consider a complaint if the Complainant believes they have been treated unfairly, the service received is unacceptable or a situation has led to distress, inconvenience or financial disadvantage.
+- They will consider a complaint if the Complainant believes they have been treated unfairly, the service received is unacceptable or a situation has led to distress, inconvenience or financial disadvantage.

 What is there that the Ombudsman cannot or may not do?

-The Ombudsman has no power to investigate something which is being, or has been, decided by some other Tribunal or Court.
-In some situations, the Ombudsman’s powers to investigate are limited.
+They have no power to investigate something which is being, or has been, decided by some other Tribunal or Court.
+In some situations, the powers to investigate are limited.
 An example of this is:

 - When another Ombudsman has statutory control and regulation of the subject matter of the complaint.